 Roman poetry and poems of Rome

-Roman poetry, whilst heavily driven by Greek influence managed to derive some very specific characteristics and innovations of its own, possibly more so than the other arts and particularly within the golden age of Roman literature during the reign of Augusuts.
+Roman poetry, whilst heavily driven by Greek influence managed to derive some very specific characteristics and innovations of its own, possibly more so than the other arts, and particularly within the golden age of Roman literature during the reign of Emperor Augustus.
 This advance wasn’t only the result of Imperial patronage (which would eventually be a negative effect on the overall production of Roman poets) but also of the essential fact that poetry is based on language and the sounds within Latin are very different from those of Greek.
 A point which is of particular importance is that very frequently Roman literature was written with the oral tradition in mind: literature written with the idea of being read out loud to others.

 We therefore have clear Greek cornerstones which are directly borrowed by Roman poets, eg the Dactylic Hexameter of “heroic” poetry or the Elegiac Couplet – but increasingly bent to the expression of themes dictated by a very particular Roman social environment.

-However, not all poetry produced in Rome was “Greek” as such: As in Roman painting the Romans infused their own particular subject matters, such as bucolic landscape scenes, so in poetry we find the Roman poets infusing conventions and themes of their own.
+However, not all poetry produced in Rome was of “Greek” influence as such: As in Roman painting the Romans infused their own particular subject matters, such as bucolic landscape scenes; in poetry we find the Roman poets infusing conventions and themes of their own.
 A first example of this being perhaps the poetical Satire of Lucilius around 100BC.
 Another example is Roman elegy, which is sometimes erotic or mythological in nature other times sombre, mournful and even romantic as written by the likes of Ovid and Propertius during the age of augustus.

 The themes chosen could at times be considered extreme and amoral by the elite of the time, for example Cicero regarded Catullus negatively, and later Ovid was banished by Augustus.
 At later periods the censorship of amorality became tough censorship of the regime…..

-The Roman poet was by no means restricted to coming from a given class: there are many examples of poetry and indeed great Roman poets from the higher orders of society, for example Catullus who’s father regularly dealt with the likes of Julius Caesar and Pompey was himself wealthy and of the Roman Equestrian order.
+The Roman poet was by no means restricted to coming from a given social class: there are many examples of poetry and indeed great Roman poets from the higher orders of society, for example Catullus who’s father regularly dealt with the likes of Julius Caesar and Pompey was himself wealthy and of the Roman Equestrian order.

 The Roman poet would at times place himself within the poem, as in the example by Propertius below and frequently use pseudonyms for the loved one he is referring to.
 So for example, we have the “Lesbia” of Catullus thought to have been “Clodia Metelli”, wife of Metellus, third daughter of the patrician Appius Claudius Pulcher.
 Whilst Propertius’ “Cynthia” might be interpreted in a number of ways, either as a high ranking courtesan or indeed matron, possibly a reference to Juno Cinxia for example; “she who loses the bride’s girdle”!
 What is certain is that, in a manner similar to Roman satire during Rome’s imperial age there was a growing use of double or hidden meaning.
 Within poetry this found great expression, not only as a means of escaping potential censorship but also in terms of conveying various dimensions of meaning and expressive depth to the poem.